Oceyaunna/Retail-Data-Analysis/Checkpoint 1: Project Description/project_description.md

 #Project OverView

-Part 1 is a description of your project and dataset link
+Part 1 is a description of the project and dataset link

 Part 2 is EDA where I look at the shape and summary statistics of my data (look at the columns and check for nulls)